Homeschooling: Unrealistic Expectations vs. RealityOctober 17, 2022

 When you started homeschooling did you imagine the perfect learning scenario?
 One where all your children wake up and start working on their homeschool lessons without being told?
 A homeschool where everyone was happy and serene all day long?
 Ah, what a wonderful daydream… but meet reality!
-Three weeks in, and you consider it a good day if everyone has opened a textbook before bedtime!
-When you thought about homeschooling, you probably thought about the “good” but did you plan for the “bad” – or even the “ugly?”
+Now that you’re several weeks in, you may consider it a good day if everyone has opened a textbook before bedtime!
+When you thought about homeschooling, you probably thought about the good, but did you plan for the bad…or even the ugly?

-The second day of school, you probably realized that your expectations may have been WAY too high and unrealistic.
+You probably realized that your expectations may have been WAY too high and unrealistic on the second day of school.
 Instead of soaking up all the knowledge you’d planned to surround them with, your kids are complaining because their pencil isn’t sharpened, someone’s touching someone else, the toddler just had a blowout and now the newborn is up from a nap – all at the moment you were about to start school.

 Dear parent, you are NOT alone!
 In fact, you’d really be hard-pressed to find a family homeschooling just one child.
 You also might be surprised to learn that a large number of homeschooling families have a busy toddler under their feet while they try to teach their children.

-The reality seems much bleaker than the fantasy you’d dreamed about.
+The reality seems much bleaker than the fantasy you’d dreamed of.
 But, did you know… that’s perfectly normal!?
 Yes, it really is!
-For that matter, it’s also totally normal to stare longingly at the yellow school bus in your neighborhood and envision days of peace and quiet all. day. long.
-Yup, completely normal!
+For that matter, it’s also totally normal to stare longingly at the yellow school bus in your neighborhood and envision days of peace and quiet all day long.

 Now, while that may be completely normal, that doesn’t mean you have to suffer because the kids get out of control and you can’t get much accomplished!
 So, how do you get out of this rut of feeling down and out about homeschooling?

 - Look at the statistics about public schools.
-You DON’T want to go that route!
+That’s a quick way to put things back into perspective.
+You don’t want to go that route!

 - Release the high expectations you once had.
-That doesn’t mean totally lower your standards or anything, but it DOES mean to let go of some of the lofty ideas you may have had – such as immediate obedience in schoolwork at all times.
+That doesn’t mean totally lowering your standards or anything, but it DOES mean letting go of some of the lofty ideas you may have had – such as no distractions in schoolwork at all times.

-At the end of the day, your reality isn’t going to match your fantasy – period.
+At the end of the day, your reality isn’t going to match your fantasy.
+It’s unfortunate, but that’s just the way it goes.
 That said, it DOES help to know that other homeschooling families are dealing with the same thing.
 You are not alone!
-You have the strength to face the everyday challenges of homeschooling – you can do it!
+You have the strength to face the everyday challenges of homeschooling.
+You can do it!